-Obstructive Sleep Apnea affects millions of children that most often go untreated and misdiagnosed.
+Obstructive Sleep Apnea affects millions of children that most often goes untreated and misdiagnosed.
 Because the body requires oxygen to fully mature, it is imperative that children can breathe properly, as growth hormones are released during deep sleep.
 Untreated sleep disorders, such as sleep apnea, may result in severe complications including:

 Sleep disorders can also result in behavioral problems that relate to:

 Children are still growing, so it is possible to direct skeletal structure to develop in a way that benefits the airway.
 The optimal time to treat children is from age two to five.
-It is at these ages that 80% of anterior posterior growth of the head, neck and airway takes place.
+It is at these ages that 80% of anterior-posterior growth of the head, neck, and airway takes place.
 Therefore, beginning treatment before the craniofacial anatomy is done as it allows us to direct the structural growth and prevent sleep apnea and TMD.

 Dr. DiGioia works with each patient to create a personalized treatment plan.
-The course of treatment in children often includes custom oral appliances to aide in jaw development, open the airway, and correctly position the teeth and skeletal symmetry.
+The course of treatment in children often includes custom oral appliances to aid in jaw development, open the airway, and correctly position the teeth and skeletal symmetry.